 - Whether the process could be streamlined by a requirement that registries use IANA IDs for registrars rather than proprietary IDs.

 The IRTP Part C Working Group published its Initial Report [PDF, 1.23 MB] on 4 June 2012 in conjunction with the opening of a public comment forum (see section 6 for further details) followed by its Final Report [PDF, 624 KB] on 9 October 2012.
 The ICANN Board adopted the recommendations of the IRTP Part C Working Group on 20 December 2012.
 The Implementation Review Team in conjunction with ICANN staff worked together to develop a draft of the Transfer Policy.
 The draft policy was the subject of a public comment period.

-Material Change: Paragraph 1.1(c) defines Material Change to mean a non-typographical correction.
-Registrars have some flexibility to determine what a Material Change is.
+Material Change: Section II.A.1.3 defines Material Change to mean a change that is not a typographical correction.
+Registrars have some flexibility to determine what a typographical correction is.
 Examples of typographical corrections could include:

 For avoidance of doubt, nothing prevents the Registrar from treating any change to the Registrant Name or Registrant Organization field as a Material Change.

 Secure Mechanism: The policy recommendations by the GNSO recognize that some flexibility is required in how registrars process a Change of Registrant.
 As a non-limiting example, Registrars may want to consider "out of band" authentication based on information that cannot be learned from within the registrar account or publicly available resources such as Whois.
 Examples may include, but are not limited to: